Rights and Responsibilities

 Rights and Responsibilities of Aid Recipients

-Students at ISSA applying for and receiving financial aid have a right to the following:
+Students applying for and receiving financial aid have a right to the following:

 1. Information on all financial assistance available, which includes all federal, state, and institutional financial aid programs.

 2. Disclosure of deadlines for applications of each financial aid program and for any supporting documentation.

 3. Specific information regarding fees, tuition, and the refund policy for those who drop out of school (withdraw).

 4. An explanation of how students are selected for receipt of financial aid and how financial need is determined.
 This process includes a consideration of costs of tuition and fees, books and supplies, personal and miscellaneous expenses, etc., plus the student’s income and assets, parental contribution, other financial aid (such as scholarships) and so on.

 5. Knowledge of what resources is considered in the calculation of student need.